 - Ask around your homeschool groups for a mom (or dad) who’d be willing to teach an art class

-Online art classes are another great option for in-home art lessons, especially when there isn’t a local teacher available.
+Online art classes are another great option, especially when there isn’t a local teacher available.
 You and your child can use the computer to access a variety of classes geared toward your child’s interests.
 Many of these classes allow you to work at your own pace, so you can fit them into your schedule.

 Art Books & Supplies